dantleech/blog/content/posts/2026/01-30-space.md

 adversely affecting the other topics.

 {{< callout >}}
-Even if you start in confusion and put everything in an arbitrary namesapce (`Shared` in this example) over time it will become clear what else _deserves_ it's own topic and indeed you may discover that things you put in the `Shared` topic can be neatly and satisfyingly extracted to a top-level topic and, as
+Even if you start in confusion and put everything in an arbitrary namespace (`Shared` in this example) over time it will become clear what else _deserves_ it's own topic and indeed you may discover that things you put in the `Shared` topic can be neatly and satisfyingly extracted to a top-level topic and, as